Eliminating Quantization Errors in Classification-Based Sound Source Localization: Introduction

-In recent years, the research on SSL shifted towards supervised deep learning methods, where deep neural networks (DNN) can demonstrate their considerable promise and robustness in challenging acoustic environments, e.g. high reverberation \cite{chakrabarty2019multi}.
-Based on the training objective of DNN, deep-learning-based DOA estimation can be typically categorized into two classes: regression and classification.
+Over the past few decades, most researchers have focused on developing SSL algorithms based on traditional array signal processing techniques \cite{knapp1976generalized, schmidt1986multiple, dibiase2000high}.
+In recent years, SSL research has shifted towards deep learning methods, where deep neural networks (DNNs) have demonstrated considerable promise and robustness in challenging acoustic environments, e.g. high reverberation \cite{chakrabarty2019multi}.
+Based on the training objective of DNN, deep learning-based DOA estimation can be typically categorized into two categories: regression and classification.

-One of the early DNN-based regression methods \cite{vesperini2016neural} designs an output layer with two neurons, which is used to calculate a scaling factor of the coordinate of a sound source in the horizontal plane.
-The scaling factor is constrained to the range $[0, 1]$, which is then multiplied by the room size to obtain the source coordinates.
-Another similar method in \cite{vecchiotti2019detection} also employs a similar output structure, but with an additional neuron for Voice Activity Detection (VAD). \cite{vera2018towards, adavanne2018sound} focuses on 3D Cartesian coordinate localization, where an additional neuron is used to estimate the source height.
-Moreover, there are also regression methods that estimate the azimuth and elevation angles of the source in the spherical coordinate system, such as \cite{diaz2020robust}, which utilizes SRP-PHAT features to track the trajectory of the source.
+One of the early DNN-based regression methods \cite{vesperini2016neural} designs an output layer with two neurons, used to estimate the coordinate of a sound source in a 2D plane.
+A similar method in \cite{vecchiotti2019detection} also employs a similar output structure, but with an additional neuron for Voice Activity Detection (VAD). \cite{vera2018towards, adavanne2018sound} focuses on 3D Cartesian coordinate localization, where an additional neuron is used to estimate the source height. \cite{shimada2021accdoa, shimada2022multi} introduces the concept of Activity-coupled Cartesian DOA (ACCDOA), intertwining sound activity with DOA to form labels for the trajectory regression task in SELD.
+Moreover, there are also regression methods that estimate the DOA of a source in the spherical coordinate system \cite{diaz2020robust, diaz2022direction}.